roeldev/maelstrom/docs/api.md

 <table>
 <tr><td>Type</td><td><code>object</code></td></tr>
 </table>
 An optional custom config object.
-This will overrule both the default maelstrom config and the options loaded from `maelstrom.json`.
+This will overrule both the default maelstrom config and the options loaded from your `maelstrom.yml` or `maelstrom.json` file.

 --------------------------------------------------------------------------------